quicbit-js/qb-obj/readme.md

 ## select (obj, keys, opt)

-A simpler form of filter for just selecting the specified keys.
+A simpler form of filter for returning an object with only the specified keys.
 Null values dropped by default.

-    obj         object to filter into a new returned object.
+    obj         object to filter into a new returned object. keys        array of keys to select from the object and return opt {       options

-    fn (        function (optional).  returning truthy will cause those key/values to be kept and returned. k           key           the key of the value to check v           value         the value to check
-      i           index         the index of the key/value (in object insert-order) )
-    opt {       options
-      init        object, if provided will be used as a destination on which values will be set. keep_null   if true, null and undefined values are kept instead of dropped keys        array of keys to selectively traverse the object instead of Object.keys() (selects a subset). keys can be useful for iterating over non-iterable properties.
+      init        object, if provided will be used as a destination on which values will be set. keep_null   if true, null and undefined values are kept instead of dropped }
-    }

 ## oa_push (obj, key, val)  "object-of-arrays-push"